vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from a Third-Party hosted Exchange Server.md

 1. Hold a kickoff meeting to exchange contact information, plan key steps, and discuss the project
 2. Plan and guide the cutover from the source system to Exchange Online
-3. Provide new Exchange Online mailboxes by creating Office 365 user accounts and assigning Exchange Online user licenses
+3. Provide new Exchange Online mailboxes by creating Microsoft 365 user accounts and assigning Exchange Online user licenses
-4. Add and validate email domain(s) to Office 365
+4. Add and validate email domain(s) to Microsoft 365
 5. Start a migration batch
 6. Provide a report with the number of mailboxes that were successfully migrated and those that cannot be migrated, if any